Redefining Female Sexuality in Kathmandu

 Master’s Dissertation | MSc Social Anthropology, University of Edinburgh

-In Kathmandu, Nepal, young middle-class women are navigating a delicate balance between deeply rooted traditions and the rapid modernity of a globalized city.
-My dissertation explores how these women are redefining female sexuality and gender roles, bridging old cultural paradigms with emerging democratic ideals.
+My research explores how these women are redefining female sexuality and gender roles, bridging old cultural paradigms with emerging democratic ideals.

 How the Research Came to Life